wordofwarning/wordofwarning.org/index.md

 header_image: "assets/images/header_default.jpg"

 ---
-#Our [Autumn/Winter] Programme will soon be announced...
+#Our [Autumn/Winter] 2013 Programme coming soon...
-##Please bear with us as new pages on our website go live this week; first up is our fourteenth Emergency in early October.
+##First up will be our fourteenth *Emergency* in early October; please bear with us we update our website this week.
 ##Sign-up [here]({{ site.mailer_signup_url }}) for regular updates.